derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

             The card table is updated with new values but the Deck table has its original values
         ```

-- **NOTE:** Deck overview also accesses the cardscore table.
-This method and it's tests are reviewed in the **Decks Table** section above.
+- **NOTE:** The cardscore table is also accessed in Deck Overview.
+This method and its tests are reviewed in the **Decks Table** section above.
 <br>